Pan Yaung Chel: Brand Endorsements/ Brand Ambassadorships

 Pan Yaung Chel is also well known for being the face of many international brands.
 The first brand she worked as the Brand Endorser was for Dutch Mill.
 She worked with Dutch Mill for a year from the end of 2016 until the end of 2017.
-She has been working as Sunsilk's first ever Burmese Brand Ambassador since 2017 and recently announced that she has renewed her contract with Sunsilk in 2020 for another 2 years of Brand Ambassadorship.
+She worked as Sunsilk's first ever, and the only Burmese, Brand Ambassador from 2017 till 2022.
 She worked as Nescafé's Brand Ambassador for a year from June 2017 until June 2018 and their campaign was also promoted nationwide.

-Pan Yaung Chel renewed her Brand Ambassadorship contract with Samsung for the ninth year in 2025.
-She had also been working as their Ambassador since 2017 and continues to work with Samsung for their latest products.
-She has been working with Cute Press, a famous Thai cosmetic brand, as their first Burmese Brand Ambassador since 2017.
-Collaborations with the brand can be seen in her single "Butterflies" where it endorsed Cute Press's Magic Cover Foundation Powder in the music video.
+Pan Yaung Chel worked as Samsung's Brand Ambassador for 9 consecutive years from 2017 till 2025, making her the only celebrity Samsung appointed as their B.A for the longest time.
+She has been working with Cute Press, a famous Thai cosmetic brand, as their first Burmese Brand Ambassador since 2017, till this day.
+Collaborations with the brand can be seen since in her single "Butterflies" where it endorsed Cute Press's Magic Cover Foundation Powder in the music video.
 Pan Yaung Chel and her family began representing Mitsubishi Motors as their first ever Brand Ambassadors in Myanmar, from September 2019 till 2021.
-Other brands she worked with for television commercials and print ads, but not as their Brand Ambassador includes – Estee Lauder, Armani Exchange, MAMA noodles, Hearty Heart cosmetics, 100 PLUS isotonic drink, Cufo throat lozenges, Gery cracker, Gery crunch roll, Dr. Somchai, Sunplay, Hydro+ and many more.
+Other brands she worked with for television commercials and print ads, but not as their Brand Ambassador includes – Estee Lauder, Armani Exchange, Manulife, MAMA noodles, Hearty Heart cosmetics, 100 PLUS isotonic drink, Cufo throat lozenges, Gery cracker, Gery crunch roll, Dr. Somchai, Sunplay, Hydro+ and many more.

-Pan Yaung Chel is the first ever and the only female celebrity in Myanmar to collaborate with VISA and print her face on a VISA card.
-On 15 August 2020, UAB bank launched Myanmar's first ever Celebrity Gift Card together with Pan Yaung Chel and VISA.
-The cards came in four different designs and each came with its own story based on Pan Yaung Chel's life.
-These prepaid VISA gift cards can be purchased in stores and online, and can be used both online and offline internationally, where VISA is available.
+Pan Yaung Chel is the only female celebrity in Myanmar to collaborate with VISA and print her face on VISA cards to produce prepaid VISA cards for sale.
+On 15 August 2020, UAB bank launched Myanmar's first ever VISA Celebrity Gift Card together with Pan Yaung Chel and VISA.
+The cards came in four different designs and each came with its own theme personally developed by Pan Yaung.
+These prepaid VISA gift cards can be purchased in stores and online, and can be used throughout the world, both online and offline, anywhere VISA is available.